Triple H: D-Generation X (1997–1999)

 Helmsley was being highlighted again in 1997, winning the 1997 King of the Ring tournament by defeating Mankind in the finals.
 Later that year, Shawn Michaels, Helmsley, Chyna and Rick Rude formed D-Generation X (DX).
 This stable became known for pushing the envelope, as Michaels and Helmsley made risqué promos—using the catchphrase "Suck It" and a "crotch chop" hand motion—and sarcastically derided Bret Hart and Canada.
 By that point, Helmsley had all but dropped the "blueblood snob" gimmick, appearing in T-shirts and leather jackets.
 During this period, his ring name was shortened to simply Triple H, though he was still called Helmsley from time to time and Hunter for the rest of his career.
-Even after the DX versus Hart Foundation storyline ended, he continued to feud with the sole remaining Hart family member Owen over the European Championship.
-This ended in a match between the two at WrestleMania XIV on March 29, 1998, with the stipulation that Chyna had to be handcuffed to then-Commissioner Sgt.
+Even after DX's feud with Hart Foundation storyline ended, he continued to feud with the sole remaining Hart family member Owen over the European Championship, which Helmsley won by "defeating" Michaels after Michaels laid down for him on December 11, which aired on the December 22 episode of Raw is War.
+Triple H lost the title to Hart after The Artist Formerly Known as Goldust competed against Hart in drag as Triple H on the January 22 episode of Raw is War.
+Triple H defeated Hart to win his second European Championship on the March 16 episode of Raw is War.
+At WrestleMania XIV on March 29, Triple H defended the title against Hart in a rematch, with the stipulation that Chyna had to be handcuffed to then-Commissioner Sgt.
 Slaughter.
-Triple H won after Chyna threw powder into Slaughter's eyes, momentarily "blinding" him and allowing her to interfere in the match.After WrestleMania, Shawn Michaels was forced into temporary retirement due to a legitimate back injury sustained in January at the Royal Rumble, with Triple H taking over the leadership position in DX, claiming that his now-former associate had "dropped the ball".
+Triple H won after Chyna threw powder into Slaughter's eyes, momentarily "blinding" him and allowing her to interfere in the match.

+After WrestleMania, Shawn Michaels was forced into temporary retirement due to a legitimate back injury sustained in January at the Royal Rumble, with Triple H taking over the leadership position in DX, claiming that his now-former associate had "dropped the ball".
 He introduced the returning X-Pac the night after WrestleMania and joined forces with The New Age Outlaws.
 As 1998 went along, DX became more popular, turning the group from villains to fan favorites.
 During this time, he adopted an entrance gimmick of asking the crowd "Are you ready?
 I said, are you ready?", followed by a parody of rival promotion WCW's ring announcer Michael Buffer's famous catch-phrase, "Let's get ready to rumble", substituting the word "rumble" with the DX slogan, "suck it".
 Also during this time, Triple H began a feud with the leader of the Nation of Domination and rising WWF villain, The Rock.
-This storyline rivalry eventually led to a feud over the Intercontinental Championship, which Triple H won in a ladder match on August 30 at SummerSlam.
+This storyline rivalry eventually led to a feud over the Intercontinental Championship.
+As part of the feud, Triple H lost the European Championship to Rock's Nation teammate D-Lo Brown on the July 20 episode of Raw is War.
+Triple H eventually defeated Rock in a ladder match to win his second Intercontinental Championship on August 30 at SummerSlam.
 He did not hold the title long, as he was sidelined with a legitimate knee injury.
-When The Rock won the WWF Championship on November 15 at Survivor Series, the rivalry between the two continued, as DX fought The Corporation stable of which The Rock was the main star and Triple H received a shot at the WWF Championship on the January 25, 1999 Raw Is War in an "I Quit" match, but the match ended when Triple H was forced to quit or see his aide Chyna chokeslammed by Kane.
+When The Rock won the WWF Championship on November 15 at Survivor Series, the rivalry between the two continued, as DX fought The Corporation stable of which The Rock was the main star and Triple H received a shot at the WWF Championship on the January 25, 1999, Raw is War in an "I Quit" match, but the match ended when Triple H was forced to quit or see his aide Chyna chokeslammed by Kane.
 This began a new angle for Triple H, as Chyna betrayed him by attacking him after the match and joining The Corporation.